Positivity and representations of surface groups: Introduction

 \section{Introduction}

-An important feature of Teichmüller space, seen as a connected component of the space of representations of the fundamental group of a closed connected orientable surface~$S$ of genus at least~$2$ in~$\psld$, is that it consists entirely of representations which are discrete and faithful.
+An important feature of Teichm\"uller space, seen as a connected component of the space of representations of the fundamental group of a closed connected orientable surface~$S$ of genus at least~$2$ in~$\psld$, is that it consists entirely of representations which are discrete and faithful.
 These representations are moreover quasi-isometries from~$\grf$ to~$\psld$.
-This situation does not extend to the case of {\em any} semisimple group, notably for simply connected complex ones, where the representation variety is irreducible as an algebraic variety~\cite{Rapinchuk:1996}.
+This situation does not extend to the case of {\em any} semi-simple group, notably for simply connected complex ones, where the representation variety is irreducible as an algebraic variety~\cite{Rapinchuk:1996}.

 However, this phenomenon was shown to happen for {\em some} groups of higher rank.
-Two families of (unions of) connected components of the variety of representations of the fundamental group of a closed connected orientable surface $S$ of genus at least 2, which consist entirely of discrete and faithful representations, have been singled out: \begin{itemize} \item Hitchin components, defined when $\G$ is a real split group~\cite{Hitchin:1992es,Choi:1993vr, Fock:2006a,Labourie:2006,Guichard:2008tu}, \item spaces of maximal representations, which are defined when $\G$ is Hermitian~\cite{Goldman:1988vh,Burger:2010ty,Burger:2005}. \end{itemize} When $\G$ is $\ms{PSL}_2(\mathbb R)$, the Hitchin component and the space of maximal representations both agree with Teichm\"uller space.
+Two families of representation varieties of the fundamental group of~$S$ have been singled out as they contain connected components consisting entirely of discrete and faithful representations: \begin{itemize} \item Hitchin components when $\G$ is a real split group~\cite{Fock:2006a} (the Hitchin components were defined in \cite{Hitchin:1992es}; the case of $\ms{SL}_3(\mathbb{R})$ was treated in \cite{Choi:1993vr} and the case of $\ms{SL}_n(\mathbb{R})$ in \cite{Labourie:2006}), \item spaces of maximal representations, which are defined when $\G$ is Hermitian~\cite{Burger:2010ty} (\cite{Goldman:1988vh} proves the case of $\ms{SL}_2( \mathbb{R})$, \cite{Burger:2005} studies maximal representations into symplectic groups). \end{itemize} When $\G$ is $\ms{PSL}_2(\mathbb R)$, the Hitchin component and the space of maximal representations both agree with the Teichm\"uller space.

-Both studies are closely related to the theory of Anosov representations as introduced in~\cite{Labourie:2006,Guichard:2012eg}.
-For the above cases, it is known that these components consist entirely of Anosov representations~\cite{Labourie:2006, Burger:2005}.
-Being Anosov is a notion defined for any reductive Lie group with respect to a choice of parabolic subgroup.
-Every Anosov representations is in particular faithful, discrete and a quasi-isometric embedding~\cite{Labourie:2005a,Guichard:2012eg,Delzant:2007wb}.
+The study of these two families is closely related to the theory of Anosov representations as introduced in~\cite{Labourie:2006,Guichard:2012eg}.
+Being Anosov is a notion defined for any reductive Lie group and with respect to a choice of a parabolic subgroup.
+Every Anosov representation is in particular faithful, discrete and a quasi-isometric embedding~\cite{Labourie:2005a,Guichard:2012eg,Delzant:2007wb}.